 Also, the ID service can replace the different solution-specific IDs (e.g., Analytics AID).
 And, through the Customer IDs and Authentication States functionality, the ID service lets you pass in your own customer IDs to the Experience Cloud.
 Keep in mind, however, that the ID service only works with the solutions you’re already subscribed to.
 It won’t provide access to other products if you’re not signed up for them.

 Going forward, the ID service is an integral component of many current and future Experience Cloud features, enhancements, and services.
 Currently, the ID service supports Analytics, Audience Manager, and Target.
-And, it is required if you want to participate in the Adobe Experience Cloud Device Co-op.
 If you have not implemented the ID service, now is the time to start considering a migration strategy.

 To sum up, the ID service: